Indoor cycling training offers many advantages

 Choosing your favourite cycling training platform is obviously a matter of taste, but we always recommend our athletes to subscribe to Wahoo SYSTM.
 Besides the yoga and strength training sessions (which we often incorporate in our training plans), training intensity is based on 4DimensionalPower (4DP) metrics rather than a single Functional Threshold Power (FTP) value.
 The 4DP profile considers four power metrics, ranging from endurance (FTP) to 5-second sprints (Neuromuscular Power).
 The SYSTM Sufferfest cycling videos are set in real cycling races and use your 4DP values to tailor the intensity levels.
-As long as you test regularly and update your numbers, you will always train at the right intensity and keep getting stronger.
+As long as you test regularly and update your numbers, you will always train at the right intensity and will keep getting stronger.

 As Sufferfest does not offer any social training aspects, our second recommendation would be to use Zwift.
 It is excellent for group rides, a bit of social (online) interaction, and you can even participate in racing.
 Just don´t get frustrated when someone passes you with out-of-this-world power numbers, as Zwift is not exactly a level playing field.
-There will always be riders that use uncalibrated turbo trainers or are somewhat optimistic about their current weight (Zwift uses W/kg as primary metric for speed).
+There will always be riders that use uncalibrated turbo trainers or are somewhat optimistic about their current weight (Zwift uses Watt/kg as primary metric for speed).
 At Sun Tri Sports, we often organise virtual groups rides on Zwift.
 Using Discord allows us to talk while riding and support and motivate each other during challenging climbs.
-It´s a great way to stay in touch and to make time pass quickly.
+It´s a great way to stay in touch and to make the long rides pass quickly.

 If you are into riding famous grand tour (mountain) stages or want to ride other classic routes, we recommend looking at the Tacx Training App or BigRingVr.
 These are great apps and will give you a large selection of rides to choose from.
-Perfect for recon rides or simply to experience how it feels to conquer the likes of Zoncolan, Angliru, Mont Ventoux, Stelvio or some more humane climbs.
+Perfect for recon rides or simply for experiencing how it feels to conquer the likes of Zoncolan, Angliru, Mont Ventoux, Stelvio or some more humane climbs.